The hyperbolic positive energy theorem: Localised ``Maskit'' gluings

 \begin{remark} {\rm For our further purposes we need to complement \eqref{4XI18.3} with a decay rate, which can be read-off from~\cite[Section 3.3]{ChDelayExotic}.
-We note that the background hyperbolic metric, denoted in the current work by $b$, is denoted by $\mathring g$ there, and that we use here $s$ instead of the symbol $b$ used in~\cite{ChDelayExotic} for the rate of radial decay of the glued metrics.
+We note that the background hyperbolic metric, denoted in the current work by $b$, is denoted by $\ringg $ there (recall that $\ringg $ is used here to denote a metric on $M$ which coincides with $b$ on the asymptotic end but not necessarily everywhere, e.g.\ because of a different topology of $M$), and that we use here $s$ instead of the symbol $b$ used in~\cite{ChDelayExotic} for the rate of radial decay of the glued metrics.
 Let us thus assume that